Gliese 877

-Gliese 877 (GJ 877 / HIP 113229 / LHS 531) is a red dwarf located in the southern constellation of Octans, near the boundary with Indus.
+Gliese 877 (GJ 877 / HIP 113229 / LHS 531) is a red dwarf star located in the southern constellation of Octans, near the boundary with Indus.
+At a distance of 28.04 ly, it is the nearest star in Octans.
+Known stars close to it are β Hydri and ζ Tucanae, respectively 4.5 and 6.2 light years.

 Gliese 877's bolometric luminosity is just 2.3% of the Sun's.
 It shines with an apparent magnitude of +10.22, so it cannot be seen with the naked eye.
 Nevertheless, it is considerably brighter than other red dwarfs, such as Proxima Centauri, the closest red dwarf to the Solar System; in particular, it is almost 14 times more luminous than Proxima.
 Of spectral type M3V, its effective temperature is 3390 K. It does not appear to be a variable star.

-Gliese 877 is 28.1 light years from the Solar System.
-Known stars close to it are β Hydri and ζ Tucanae, respectively 4.5 and 6.2 light years.